Quackster/LootRestock/README.md

 - Optionally reset only when chests are empty (or always) after timeout expires

 ## Performance Design
-LootRefresh is designed with server performance in mind:
+LootRestock is designed with server performance in mind:
 - Chest resets only occur when the containing chunk is loaded by a player
 - Minimal memory footprint by only tracking opened chests

 ## Configuration

-LootRefresh generates a simple config file at `./lootrefresh.properties` with the following options:
+LootRestock generates a simple config file at `./lootrestock.properties` with the following options:

 ```properties
 reset_time_value=7